openaccessapp/Documentation/places.md

 #### Free and Open Source

-AccessApp is open source and is free to use for both venues which means

-No financial burden or vendor lock
+AccessApp is open source and is free to use for both venues which means no financial burden for venues adopting the platform and no issues with vendor lock.
+It also means  extensive, comprehensive material and voluntary support is avaiable to venues requiring assistense installing and adapting system.

-Material and voluntary support.

-Places are unburdened to a maximum extent by the open source and free for all operational model and by the pool of volunteers who help w/ the implementation of AccessApp.

 #### Marketing

-AccessApp helps visitors to search for and discover places, where the measures and the visitor count reverberates w/ their perception of safety.
+AccessApp helps visitors to search for and discover venues, spaces and attractions that have put in place measures to mitagate public exposure to COVID-19 by managing their visitor flow with timeslots and providing special timeslots with reduced capacity for those that are vulnerable and sheiding.
+Reaching out and supporting these

 ### Benefits for Visitors